bahelms/super_perfundo/posts/published/2023/7-5_ray-tracer-part4.md

 ==description==
 Let's accept The Ray Tracer Challenge and write a 3D renderer in Rust!
-In Part 4, we'll barf.
+In Part 4, we'll discover how to push a plain 2D circle to apotheosis and turn it into a sphere.

 ==image==
 lighted_sphere.jpg